PsycleResearch/keyence-python/README.md

 # Setting the IP address

 Keyence devices can be used via ethernet once the IP has been set.
 Usually this is done via their Windows software.
-However, it can be done fully on linux by setting up a DHCP server.
+However, it can be done on linux by setting up a DHCP server.
 This DHCP server will answer the BOOTP/DHCP requests made by the keyence device.

 ## Steps